tutorial

 Running the container

-You can now use your downloaded images to start your ROS 2 container:
+You can now start your ROS 2 container:

 Publishing data in the container

-Next, let's verify that we're publishing ROS messages in our Docker container by visualizing them in Foxglove Studio.
+Next, let's verify our ROS messages by visualizing them in Foxglove.

-To be able to connect Foxglove Studio to the container, you must publish the port 8765 on the Docker server with the -p 8765:8765 option.
+To be able to connect Foxglove to the container, you must publish the port 8765 on the Docker server with the -p 8765:8765 option when running the new container.
+Start a third docker container, this time launching the Foxglove ROS Bridge:

 Foxglove WebSocket connection